-If you would like to receive an email notifying you of an upcoming performance please email firstname.lastname@example.org to be added to the list of members receiving notifications.
+If you would like to receive an email notifying you of an upcoming performance please email firstname.lastname@example.org and ask to be added to the list of members receiving email notifications.

 According to Parkinson’s UK, 50% of people with Parkinson’s develop dementia within 8 years of being diagnosed.
 Their research shows that 80% of patients who have had Parkinson’s for 20 years or more will have developed dementia.